-Naadir, 13, was in heart failure in the spring of 2018.
-A ventricular assist device implanted at Children's Hospital of Philadelphia (CHOP), along with months of physical therapy, allowed him to build strength while he waited for a new heart.
+A second opinion at Children's Hospital of Philadelphia revealed that Naadir, 13, was in heart failure.
+A ventricular assist device implanted at CHOP, along with months of physical therapy, allowed him to build strength while he waited for a new heart.

 On Oct.
 10, Nadine got a call from CHOP that she had been waiting months to receive.
 A new heart might be available for her son Naadir and transplant imminent.
 By the evening of Oct.
 11, Naadir was in surgery.